 - In the navigation pane, click My AMIs to display the list of AMIs available to you in the region.
 Make sure to check the Shared with me checkbox.
 Select the Plixer Scrutinizer AMI from the list.

-- Choose c4.2xlarge for an Instance Type if the expected flow rate is under 10,000 flows per second.
+- Choose c5.2xlarge or possibly c4.2xlarge for an Instance Type if the expected flow rate is under 10,000 flows per second.
 Contact Plixer technical support to review the recommended instance types for the production environments with higher flow rates.

 - Navigate to the Configure Instance Details section.
 Set the Shutdown Behavior to Stop and enable Termination Protection.

 - Select the Network and Subnet you would like to assign to the instance from the drop-down menus.
 Then assign the IP addresses to the AMI.

 It is highly recommended to deploy AMIs with two NICs and use the secondary NIC as the collection point.
 AWS does not let you release the primary private IP address of an instance unless you terminate the instance itself.

 - In the Add Storage section, the Root Volume should not be increased.
 The disk /dev/xvda/ should be set to 100GB.

 If you need more storage, attach additional disks after the instance is running.
 Please see the Adding storage to AMI section or contact Plixer support for assistance.